 Presentation of the video line-up and questionnaire

-Have controls and composite creating participant-witnesses participate in this final phase of the study with approximately the same mean delay between viewing the initial crime scene video for both groups.
+Have controls and composite creating participant-witnesses participate in this final phase of the study with the same delay between viewing the initial crime scene video for both groups.

+Note: The controls can be provided with a distraction task (e.g., puzzles) during the period of time the participant-witnesses took to create a facial composite.

 Randomly allocate the participant to view either a culprit-present or a culprit-absent video line-up.